- How to Make a Burlap Wreath – 3 Easy Styles! - May 30, 2022

 Voila!
 Easy, huh?!

 Gah, this buffalo check ribbon is sooo pretty.
 I used it on my Pinecone Wreath tutorial and just love the cozy flannel finish to it.
 I bought it from Michaels, its 3.5 inches wide, and they carry it seasonally.
 But here’s a link to the a similar flannel 2.5 inch buffalo check ribbon from Amazon.
 I also love this 4 pack of Christmas plaid ribbon, they’re sooooo pretty!

 How to make a double loop bow

 1.Cut your ribbon to desired length.
 For this 3.5 in ribbon, I used 2 yards for the loops and a little less than a yard for the tails.
-Make two loops as shown, with the ends of the ribbon over lapping a little at the very center.
+Make two large loops as shown, with the ends of the ribbon over lapping a little at the very center.

 2. Bring the center of one of the loops to the the middle.

 3. Repeat with the other side of the bow.

 4. Scrunch the center of the bow together.
-If the bow seems lopsided, adjust the loops.
+If the bow seems lopsided, adjust the loops on each side.
 Secure with floral wire or string.

 5. Add the tails by bringing the center of a long piece of ribbon up to the center of the bow, and secure it with the wire or string.